mr-ashu/Analytics/README.md

 ## Tradeoffs, Assumptions, TODOs
 - No backend, so all data is mock/deterministic.
 - Error/empty state simulation is basic but covers requirements.
+- No advanced chart/table features (sorting, drilldown, etc.).
+- Minimal tests included (add more for production).
+- UI is modern but can be further polished.

+## Time Spent & Next Steps
+- ~6-8 hours (setup, coding, polish, review).
+- Next: Add more tests, polish mobile UI, add more breakdowns/events, improve error handling.

+## AI Assistance Disclosure
+- Some code and structure generated with the help of GitHub Copilot and GPT-4.